-The fall 2022 NSM course, 60 instructional hours in total, will be delivered in the following two phases.
+The spring 2023 NSM course, 60 instructional hours in total, will be delivered in the following two phases.

 - Hard Power